 Anne Perring

-My research group at Colgate is an extension of my postdoctoral work; my students and I use a variety of tools to study primary biological aerosol (bacteria, fungal spores and pollen) which can impact cloud formation and the hydrological cycle as well as human, animal and plant health.
-I also have a continuing collaboration with NOAA to measure black carbon aerosol from airborne platforms to better understand its sources, chemical transformations and radiative impacts in the atmosphere.
-If you would like to learn more, please see sections below on research and publications.
+In my current research, my students and I use a variety of tools to study primary biological aerosol (bacteria, fungal spores and pollen) which can impact cloud formation and the hydrological cycle as well as human, animal and plant health.
+We also have a continuing collaboration with NOAA to measure black carbon aerosol from airborne platforms to better understand its sources, chemical transformations and radiative impacts in the atmosphere.

 University of California, Berkeley, PhD in Chemistry (2009)